Zinc: Benefits, Deficiency, Side Effects, and Sources

 - It helps in the production and regulation of many hormones, including testosterone.
 It is vital for the growth of male sex organs.

 - Dietary zinc has been known to impact sexual competency.
-Appropriate levels of zinc ensure good sexual health and a desirable sex drive.
+Appropriate levels ensure good sexual health and a desirable sex drive.

 - It enables the creation of prostatic fluid and helps in the maintenance of the prostate gland.

 - Its deficiency can cause erectile dysfunction and premature ejaculation.
-Zinc supplements can potentially cure ED and increase ejaculation time.
+Supplements can potentially cure ED and increase ejaculation time.

 Also Read: More Sexual Benefits Of Zinc